hadialqattan/simple-api/README.md

-# SimpleProject 1
+# Simpe API

-## Problem definition
+## wiki

-The aim of test is to create a simple HTTP service that stores and returns configurations that satisfy certain conditions.
+Simple API is HTTP service that stores and returns configurations that satisfy certain conditions.
-The service should have a docker-compose file and everything is dockerized

-## Instructions

-1. Clone this repository.
-2. Create a new branch.
-3. Solve the task and commit your code.
-Commit often.
-4. Do a pull request from your branch to the `master` branch.

-In your pull request, make sure to write about your approach in the description.

-I believe it will take 2 to 6 hours to develop this task.

-### Endpoints
+## Endpoints

-Your application **MUST** conform to the following endpoint structure and return the HTTP status codes appropriate to each operation.

-Following are the endpoints that should be implemented:
+Following are the endpoints that implemented:

 | Name   | Method      | URL
 | ---    | ---         | ---